peterwaterhouse/javascript-calculator/README.md

 Try out the calculator here: https://peterwaterhouse.github.io/javascript-calculator/

+TODO:
-TODO: Disallow the user from overflowing the screen with digits.
+- Disallow the user from overflowing the screen with digits.
+- Add for loops for assigning listeners/events rather than the repeat lines over and over early on in the script